-‘Teen Mom OG’s Farrah Abraham Dishes On Why She Walked Off The Set of ‘Marriage Bootcamp’
+‘Teen Mom OG’s’ Farrah Abraham Dishes On Why She Walked Off The Set Of ‘Marriage Bootcamp’

 “There is an episode where we talk about traumatic experiences, my mom and I, and we still cannot get on the same page.
 So, sometimes between lie detector tests and traumatic experiences, there’s just a certain point in time where you’re like, ‘Somebody does not have the wherewithal to take accountability to even remember things,’ and you’re like, ‘Why do I even want to be around them anymore?’
 The best narcissists can block things out and act like nothing ever happened to just keep going,” she said.

 Although Farrah Abraham has issues with her parents (she even said the best word to describe her father was “pansy” in the first episode of Marriage Bootcamp), she also seems to have issues with almost everyone she is around.
-The mom of one barely appears to have friends, and has a very bizarre on-again off-again relationship with boyfriend Simon Saran.
+The mom of one doesn’t appear to have any friends and has a very bizarre on-again-off-again relationship with boyfriend Simon Saran.
 The pair’s tepid romance has played out on Teen Mom OG cameras and she insists they are just friends.

 She has gone to therapy with Saran, where the therapist has called Farrah Abraham out for her caustic tone of voice.
-But Farrah will have none of it, and seems to think everyone else is the problem.
+But Farrah will have none of it and seems to think everyone else is the problem.

 Farrah Abraham recently blasted her Teen Mom OG co-stars, calling them the “three stooges.”
-She also stated that she thought Catelynn Baltierra’s husband, Tyler, had cheated on her with a gay guy and that Amber Portwood’s pink hair she dons for part of the current season of Teen Mom 2 makes her look like a “cheap hooker.”
+She also stated she thought Catelynn Baltierra’s husband, Tyler, had cheated on her with a gay guy and that Amber Portwood’s pink hair she dons for part of the current season of Teen Mom 2 makes her look like a “cheap hooker.”

 Amber Portwood eventually clapped back at Farrah Abraham over social media.

 “Don’t comment on a real woman sweetheart!
 I gave you family bootcamp lol and I make money on my houses…I don’t lose money like your other house.
 This is why you shouldn’t do Cocaine and drink all the time okay honey.
 Your forgetting things like you know That guy you met online in NY??
 Keep it up and I will literally stop all this with one interview and text messages.
-Don’t play with a true Queen sweetheart ???? try me!!”
+Don’t play with a true Queen sweetheart???? try me!!”
 Amber wrote to Farrah.

 [Featured Image by Jamie McCarthy/Getty Images]